-Provisions for estimated expenses related to product free service and warranty are made at the time products are delivered.
-These estimates are estimated, having regard to service warranty costs experienced over the years.
+Provisions for estimated expenses related to product free service and warranty are made at the time products are delivered and estimated based on service warranty costs experienced over the years.
 Provisions are measured at the directors' best estimate of the expenditure required to settle the obligation at the reporting date.